brymn/24HourGlass/README.md

 # 24HourGlass

-A digital abacus-style clock visualization using Streamlit that represents time in an elegant and unique way.
+A digital abacus-style clock visualization using Streamlit that represents time.

 ## Overview

 24HourGlass is a web application that displays the current time using an abacus-inspired visualization.
-Each time unit (hours, minutes, seconds) is represented as a set of beads on weighted columns, creating a visually novel and functional timepiece.
+Each time unit (hours, minutes, seconds) is represented as a set of beads on weighted columns, creating a novel and functional timepiece.

-**Note:** This project was "vibe coded" - meaning it was created in a flow state with an emphasis on creative expression rather than being meticulously planned and hand-coded from scratch.

 ## Features

 - Real-time clock display updating every second
 - Abacus-style visualization for hours, minutes, and seconds
 - Timezone selection for viewing time across different regions
-- Elegant gold and dark color scheme

 ## How It Works